oslabs-beta/connext-js/README.md

 ├── ...
 ├── controllers
 │   ├── global.js         # required for global middleware
-│   └── middleware.js     # suggested for modularization of middlware functions
+│   └── middleware.js     # suggested for modularization of middleware functions
 ├── pages                 # required folder for routes in Next.js
 │   └── api               # required folder for API routes in Next.js
 └── ...